tristanic/isolde/isolde/docs/source/tutorials/intro/cryo_intro/cryo_intro.rst

 __ cxcmd:select\ #1

-... and get a simulation started by either clicking ISOLDE's blue play button or using the command:
+\... and get a simulation started by either clicking ISOLDE's blue play button (in the ISOLDE tab on the ribbon menu at the top of the ChimeraX screen) or using the command:

 `isolde sim start sel`__

 __ cxcmd:isolde\ sim\ start\ sel

-How long this takes will depend on your hardware.
-On a system with a strong GPU (e.g. a Nvidia GTX1070 or better) the model should begin moving in about 20 seconds.
-On my MacBook Air it takes about 2 minutes.
 Note that under most circumstances you only really need to simulate the *entire* model twice: once at the start to allow the energy minimiser to alleviate clashes, and once at the end to settle it prior to writing coordinates for final refinement.
 For everything else you will want to work with smaller, more localised simulations.

 Anyway, back to the task at hand.
 Once the model starts moving, you should see the Ramachandran plot quickly go from this: